How to Make Amala

 make ahead

 • In the fridge: Wrap it in cling film before storing it in a resealable bag.
-Make sure to eat it within five days.
+Ensure to eat it within five days.

 • To freeze: Freeze the amala in a freezer bag for a few months.
 Thaw it in the fridge overnight or in a pot.